Quilt: India: Kantha, Ralli, and Balaposh — the unquilted scented quilt

 A distinguishing feature of ralli patterning in patchwork and appliqué quilts is the diagonal placement of similar blocks as well as a variety of embellishments including mirrors, tassels, shells, and embroidery.

-Uttara Kannada Kavudi quilts

 Rural women in the Uttara Kannada region of India carry out traditional quilting practices that are interwoven with rituals around food availability and access.
 Primarily made in Yadgir, Bagalkot, Gulbarga, Angadibail and Haliyal, Kavudis are handmade patchwork quilts with around multiple layers including the batting or insulation.

 Africa, Oceania and South America

 Cook Islands: Tivaevae quilts

 Tivaevae are quilts made by Cook Island women for ceremonial occasions.
 Quilting is thought to have been imported to the Islands by missionaries.
 The quilts are highly prized and are given as gifts with other finely made works on important occasions such as weddings and christenings.

 Egyptian khayamiya

 Khayamiya is a form of suspended tent decoration or portable textile screen used across North Africa and the Middle East.
 It is an art form distinctive to Egypt, where they are still sewn by hand in the Street of the Tentmakers (Sharia Khayamiya) in Cairo.
 Whilst Khayamiya resemble quilts, they typically possess a heavy back layer and fine top layer of appliqué, without a central insulating layer.